krusenbaumlukas/RiceLateralRootPhenotypingTool/README.md

 - numpy
 - opencv-python
 - plantcv
-- tkinter (bundled with CPython on most platforms)
+- tkinter (bundled with Python on most platforms)

 ## How to run
 1. Place this project in a folder `RiceLateralRootPhenotypingTool`.